Mission & History

 2018: Santa Monica Education Foundation

 On June 28, 2018, the School Board approved a revision to Board Policy 3290 that changed the structure of fundraising in our district.
-It designated the Ed Foundation to raise funds for district-approved programs in Santa Monica schools and authorized a separate Malibu-based nonprofit (TBD) to raise funds for the same programs in Malibu schools.
+It designated the Ed Foundation to raise funds for district-approved programs in Santa Monica schools and authorized a separate Malibu-based nonprofit (Malibu LEAD) to raise funds for the same programs in Malibu schools.

 With our new focus on fundraising solely for programs in Santa Monica, we are now the Santa Monica Education Foundation.